saaste/play-docker-aws-tutorial/README.md

 (Server started, use Ctrl+D to stop and go back to the console...)
 ```

-Open browser and go to http://localhost:9000/ and you should see the following page.
+Open browser and go to `http://localhost:9000/` and you should see the following page.

 ![image](images/play-default-page.png)

+Your Play app is now created!
+That was simple!

 ## Step 2: Create a new Docker container
 **TODO**